Roche/pyreadstat/README.md

 Pyreadstat is able to read those and the behavior is the same as for discrete numerical user defined missing values.
-That means those values will be translated as NaN by default and to the correspoding string value if user_missing is set to True.
+That means those values will be translated as NaN by default and to the correspoding string value if user_missing is set to True. meta.missing_ranges will show the string value as well.

 If the value in
 a character variable is an empty string (''), it will not be translated to NaN, but will stay as an empty string.
 This